Asgard (yacht): Restoration and display

 The newly restored Asgard at Collins Barracks.
 Taken at official opening, 9 August 2012.

 In 1961, she was located in the River Truro, Cornwall by the journalist Liam MacGabhann after lobby, the Irish Government procured the ageing vessel and returned her to Howth on 30 July 1961 in a re-enactment of the 1914 landing, using some of the original rifles and surviving members of the Irish Volunteers.
+In 1968 the government formed the committee known as Coiste an Asgard and placed Asgard under their guidance and control to be used as a sail training vessel for the young people of Ireland.
+Sail training cruises were carried out on Asgard each year from 1969 to 1974.
 It was used for sail training by the Irish Navy for a number of years in the 60s, and as the national sail training vessel, under the command of Capt.
 Erik Healy, from 1969 to 1974, when it was dry-docked and installed inside Kilmainham Gaol in Dublin where it remained as a museum attraction, until 2001.

 In 2007 new restoration work began.
 It focussed on preserving as much as possible of the original wooden hull and its metal supports, before replacing pieces with new material.
 In a project led by master shipwright John Kearon, over 70% of the original deck and hull were preserved.

 Since August, 2012 the restored Asgard is on permanent display in Collins Barracks, Dublin.
 The yacht and related artefacts are now on permanent display in an exhibition titled ' Asgard: The 1914 Howth Gun Running Vessel Conserved'.
 Nessa Childers MEP and her half-brother Prof. Rory Childers, grandchildren of Erskine and Molly, were the guests of honour at the official opening by Arts Minister Jimmy Deenihan.